runtimeverification/mir-semantics/kmir/k-src/mir.md

   //--------------------------------------------------------------------------------------------
 ```

-The first case is the failure when such function-like already exists (it should be impossible in a valid compiler-generated Mir):
+The first case is the failure when such function-like already exists (it should be impossible in a valid compiler-generated MIR):

 ```k